Doctoral Dissertation Oral Defense

 When the defense is completed, the chair will request that the candidate and all other persons not on the defense committee leave the room and will call for a motion to pass or fail the candidate.
 A recommendation to pass can have no more than one negative vote from members of the committee.
 If the motion is a recommendation to pass, the committee must then agree on the conditions of the recommendation as follows:

 - Pass with no revisions means that only grammatical, labeling or numbering changes are required.
 Only a limited number of sentence additions or deletions should be necessary.

 - Pass with minor revisions indicates that the candidate will be required to reorganize portions of the manuscript and change some of the content.

 - Pass with major revisions means that a complete chapter or chapters must be rewritten, additional tables are required and interpreted, or the general format must be changed.
 Responsibility for seeing that needed revisions are made rests with the dissertation director, but committee members also may require their approval before final submission.

 - Fail indicates that the dissertation content is not of acceptable quality or that the candidate cannot defend the research.
 In most cases, failing the defense results in the rejection of the student’s dissertation and a new or related study usually will need to be undertaken.

-However, a candidate who fails the oral defense may petition to the oral defense committee for a maximum of one re-examination.
+A candidate who fails the oral defense may petition the department/program chair for a maximum of one re-examination.
+The petition should include the reason for the request and committee composition.
+The Chair of the program will solicit input from the committee before rendering a decision.
+In the case the Chair is a member of the committee the petition goes to the Dean or their designee.
 If granted, the re-defense must be scheduled through the Office of Graduate Education and must occur within normal timelines.